Skip to main content

 Here’s what you can do:

-Congrats, you’ve learned a lot in how to use LinkedIn Recruiter.
+You have now learned how to use LinkedIn Recruiter effectively.
 But this tool, as powerful as it is, is still quite limited for today’s recruitment challenges.

 If you only use LinkedIn Recruiter in your tools’ stack, here’s what you are missing out :

-Leonar is a recruiting CRM empowering you with all of the features above.
-You can connect it to your LinkedIn Recruiter accounts and your ATS to better source candidates and automate your multichannel outbound recruiting.
+Leonar is a recruiting CRM that fills every gap listed above.
+You can connect it to your LinkedIn Recruiter account (Corporate, Lite, or Sales Navigator) and your ATS to source, clean, and engage candidates from a single platform.